nfalco79/junit4osgi/README.md

 </dependency>
 ```

-However if you want to use the last snapshot version, you have to add the JFrog OSS repository:
+However if you want to use the last snapshot version, you have to add the Nexus OSS repository:

 ```xml
 <repository>